 Tibetan Red Tara Oxidized Sculpture for Decor | Made in Nepal

 The Red Tara Buddhism Statue is a representation of the Buddhist deity associated with protection and power.
-It is 8.3"/21cm tall and has a base of 6.3"/16cm, and weighs 1.96 kg.
-This was handmade from an oxidized copper body.
-This sculpture, created by expert Nepalese artisans, symbolizes the spiritual traditions of Himalayan Buddhism and makes a meaningful addition to altars, meditation places, or sacred collections.
+Standing 8.3” (21 cm) tall with a base width of 6.3” (16 cm) and weighing 1.96 kg, this statue was handmade from an oxidized copper body.
+Expert Nepalese artisans have intricately carved the surface to produce a 3D-like effect and placed the figure upon a unique lotus pedestal, enhancing both its aesthetic appeal and spiritual symbolism.
+With an age of 20 years, this sculpture reflects the enduring craftsmanship and sacred traditions of Himalayan Buddhism, making it a meaningful addition to altars, meditation spaces, or personal sacred collections.

 Red Tara is depicted in a royal ease position, with her right leg stretched forward and her left leg bowed, indicating readiness for action.
 This stance symbolizes her dynamic energy and capacity to respond quickly to the requirements of her devotees.
 Her right hand holds a vase, while her left hand holds a lotus.
 Her expression reflects strength and compassion, embodying her role as a protector and guide.